 What can you do today?
 Start collecting proof that you are indeed good in stuff.
 And in the process, make sure to notice what you enjoy and what not so much.

-Don't think about big things, start small.
+Don’t think about big things, start small.
 Follow a tutorial on YouTube and create a piece of art.
 Find a beginner-friendly recipe and bake your first cake.
-Or apply to us, and play a logic game, to find out if you have what it takes to become a programmer or not, and whether you enjoy the challenge or not.
+Or apply to us, and complete a quick logic test, to find out if you have what it takes to become a programmer or not, and whether you enjoy the challenge or not.

 No commitments here.
 You don’t need to become an illustrator, a baker or a coder right away.
 The point is to open your mind, broaden your horizon, learn and try new skills, challenge yourself, and get a feel of different activities.